 According to experts, 80% of learning is visual, which means that if your child is having difficulty seeing clearly, his or her learning can be affected.
 This also goes for infants who develop and learn about the world around them through their sense of sight.
-To ensure that your children have the visual resources they need to grow and develop normally, their eyes and vision should be checked by an eye doctor in Athens, GA at certain stages of their development.
+To ensure that your children have the visual resources they need to grow and develop normally, their eyes and vision should be checked by an eye doctor at certain stages of their development.

 According to the American Optometric Association (AOA) children should have their eyes examined by an eye doctor at 6 months, 3 years, at the start of school, and then at least every 2 years following.
 If there are any signs that there may be a vision problem or if the child has certain risk factors (such as developmental delays, premature birth, crossed or lazy eyes, family history or previous injuries) more frequent exams are recommended.
 A child that wears eyeglasses or contact lenses should have his or her eyes examined yearly.
 Children’s eyes can change rapidly as they grow.

 Eye Exams in Infants: Birth - 24 Months

 A baby’s visual system develops gradually over the first few months of life.
 They have to learn to focus and move their eyes, and use them together as a team.
 The brain also needs to learn how to process the visual information from the eyes to understand and interact with the world.
 With the development of eyesight, comes also the foundation for motor development such as crawling, walking and hand-eye coordination.

 You can ensure that your baby is reaching milestones by keeping an eye on what is happening with your infant’s development and by ensuring that you schedule a comprehensive infant eye exam at 6 months.
 At this exam, the eye doctor will check that the child is seeing properly and developing on track and look for conditions that could impair eye health or vision (such as strabismus(misalignment or crossing of the eyes), farsightedness, nearsightedness, or astigmatism).